 Where to drink in Fredericton

-Fredericton has enough breweries that BrewHopper decided to develop an app with self-guided area brewery tours.
+Fredericton has enough breweries that BrewHopper decided to develop an app with self-guided area brewery tours years ago.
 Picaroons is Fredericton’s oldest craft brewery, and it has an open-to-the-public taproom —the Picaroons Roundhouse — just steps from the Bill Thorpe Walking Bridge.
 Graystone Brewing has been open since 2016 and has at least 10 housemade beers on tap at any time.

 Belgian beer lovers should head to Grimross Brewing’s tasting room to try one of their many, Belgian-influenced brews such as the Abbey Dubbel or Cheval D’Or.
 Trailway Brewing is a newer brewery with a wide variety of beers including fruit beers, stouts, and sours.

 Like any good city, you don’t have to love beer to enjoy it.
 Maybee Brew regularly has on-site events, which have included Hopped Yoga, Paint and Sips and a summer pig roast.
-Other well-established beer-related spots in the area include Mama’s Brew Pub, The Ciderhouse, York County Cider, and The Joyce Pub.
+Other well-established beer-related spots in the area include Mama’s Brew Pub, The Ciderhouse, York County Cider, and The Joyce Pub; with 36 taps, The Joyce, as situated inside of the cozy Crowne Plaza Fredericton Lord Beaverbrook, reportedly offers the largest selection of local New Brunswick craft beer and cider in the world.

-The Lunar Rogue Pub, named after New Brunswick’s most celebrated rogue Henry More Smith, opened in 1989 and is currently home to 738 whiskeys.
-Co-owner Frank Scott was notably honored in Scotland as a Keeper of the Quaich in 2015 — an honor which “recognizes those that have shown outstanding commitment to the scotch whisky industry.”
+The Lunar Rogue Pub, named after New Brunswick’s most celebrated rogue Henry More Smith, opened in 1989 and is currently home to over 700 whiskeys.
+Co-owner Frank Scott was notably honored in Scotland as a Keeper of the Quaich in 2015, an honor which “recognizes those that have shown outstanding commitment to the scotch whisky industry.”
 If the rumors are true, Scott was the first non-Scottish recipient of this honor.
-And for those curious about the 738 whiskeys offered, The Lunar Rogue Pub lists them on an app called “The Rogue’s Whiskey.”
+And for those curious about the 700+ whiskeys offered at any given time, The Lunar Rogue Pub lists them on an app called “The Rogue’s Whiskey.”

 Stay Active in Fredericton

 Unlike many cities, Fredericton does not currently have Uber, Lyft or other ride-sharing services at its disposal.
 However, it is an excellent city to navigate by bike, which can easily be rented in town at Savage’s Bicycle Center or The Radical Edge.
-Savage’s has been in business since 1897, making it Canada’s oldest bike shop.
+Savage’s has been in business since 1897, which may make it Canada’s oldest bike shop.

-If you’d rather not turn to two-wheeled adventure, don’t worry — the city is also extremely walkable.
+If you would rather not turn to two-wheeled adventure, don’t worry — the city is also extremely walkable.
 Even at a slow and unrushed pace, the aforementioned Bill Thorpe Walking Bridge — which is also cyclist-friendly — can be walked in under 10 minutes.

 The Arts in Fredericton